Soga238/berry/docs/expressions.md

 Berry provides some unary operators and binary operators.
 For example, the logical AND operator `&&` is a binary operator and the logical NOT operator `!` is a unary operator.
 Some operators can be used as either a unary operator or a binary operator.
 For example, the `-` operator represents a subtraction in the expression `1-2`, and the negative operator is represented in the expression `-1`.

 It is important to note whether the type of the operand supports the current operation.
 For example, the operation `"10"+10` is illegal because Berry does not allow a string to be added to an integer.
-Usually Berry does not perform implicit type conversion. , but when an integer is added to a floating point number, Berry will automatically convert the integer operand to a floating point number.
-For example, executing `1.1+1` will result in a result of `2.1`.
+Usually Berry does not perform implicit type conversion, but when an integer is added to a floating point number, Berry will automatically convert the integer operand to a floating point number.
+For example, The result of the expression `1.1+1` is `2.1`.

 In expressions, the precedence and associativity of operators determine the order of calculations.
 The precedence and associativity of operators are given in the [Basic Concepts](./basic-concepts.html) chapter.